STAPM/mort.tools/README.md

 ## Usage

+See [Get started](mort-tools.html) for example workflows.
 We have written a range of short [articles](https://stapm.gitlab.io/r-packages/mort.tools/articles/index.html) that explain our data and methods.
 There is a [reference list of functions](https://stapm.gitlab.io/r-packages/mort.tools/reference/index.html)